 Starting a Jupyter Notebook

-The instructions below will walk you through the process of launching a Jupyter Notebook workflow using the Fuzzball workflow catalog.
+The instructions below will walk you through the process of launching a Jupyter Server workflow using the Fuzzball workflow catalog.
 The workflow catalog will help you generate, validate, and submit a Fuzzfile which runs a Jupyter Notebook.
-By default, this workflow uses a Jupyter Notebook container from quay.io.
+By default, this workflow uses a Jupyter container from quay.io.

 You can start this workflow using either the web UI or the CLI.

 If you click “Workflow Catalog”, you will see a page of workflow templates you use to create fuzzfiles and launch workflows.
-Find the “Jupyter Notebook” tile with the CIQ badge and click “Run”.
+Using the search bar, find the “Jupyter Server” tile with the CIQ badge and click “Run”.

-You will be prompted to provide an optional descriptive name for your workflow.
+You will then be prompted to provide an optional descriptive name for your workflow.

-Now you can click on “Start Workflow” in the lower right corner of the dialog box and your workflow will be submitted.
-If you click “Go to Status” you can view the workflow status page.
+Now you can click on “Start Workflow” and your workflow will be submitted.
+If you click “Go to Status” in the following dialog you can view the workflow status page.
 The screenshot below shows the status page for a Jupyter Notebook workflow submission.

 To retrieve logs produced by this workflow, select the jupyter job within the workflow, and